 Despite what many manufacturers claim, the practical capacity of a commercial dishwasher is about 15 to 20 racks per hour.
 Standard wash cycle is 2 minutes.
 Standard connection is hot water and 15A single phase (240V).
 For machines connected to cold water we recommend 3-phase power connection.

-Models are the GS-50 and Optima 500.
+Models are the VU-50 and High Sparkle 50.
 All of Rhima’s under bench machines have a pump out drain as well as thermostop, which is a safety system that ensures the machine has reached the correct temperatures before completing the cycle in order to comply with HACCP guidelines.

 Pass through commercial dishwashers: